shundhammer/qdirstat/README.md

   - Easily switchable different layouts for the tree columns and the details
     view:

-    - Minimalistic: Only the bare essentials of columns plus the details view
+    - Minimalistic: Only the bare essentials of columns plus the details view.

+      This should remove a lot of the current clutter on the screen, and it should display the same information, only rearranged a bit.
+How often do you really need fields like number of items / files / subdirs in the tree view?
+They would be most useful there if you wish to sort the tree after any of them.
+How often do you do that?
+And with the new details view, the information is still available, but does not clutter the table.

     - Default: Pretty much what you can see now in the new screenshots